-This is an open source free utility for IBM System i.
+This is a public source utility for IBM System i.

 It allows to browse any keyed or arrival database file on your favorite Internet browser.